-For students in grades 4-8, a demerit system has been established as a Step-3 consequence.
-Demerits are a formal system that tracks and informs parents of the inappropriate, disruptive, or excessive behavior listed above, as well as when a student is continually failing to follow expectations of responsibility and preparedness.
+For students in grades 4-8, a Written Warning System has been established as a Step-3 consequence.
+Written Warnings are a formal system that tracks and informs parents of the inappropriate, disruptive, or excessive behavior listed above, as well as when a student is continually failing to follow expectations of responsibility and preparedness.

-An email will be sent home when a demerit has been issued with an explanation of the offense that warranted it.
+An email will be sent home when a written warning has been issued with an explanation of the offense that warranted it.
 This is done with the hope of partnering with families to reinforce expected behaviors.
 Please have a conversation with your child and reinforce the idea of taking ownership of one's actions before contacting the school.